Margaret (Meg) Wheatley, Co-founder and President

 Simoon lives in the Netherlands, on a small farm in the South, surrounded by her family – including all animals.
 Her work with horses keeps her grounded, the connection with nature is what keeps her going on.
 She became beekeeper in 2021 and recently finished the training Permaculture Design and Ecovillages.
 Her farm functions as her Island of Sanity, with a door always open to the community of Warriors.

 Ellen entered Warriors for the Human Spirit training in October 2015 as a member of Cohort One.
 In early 2017, she became Program Administrator, responsible for logistics and planning of Warrior trainings, technology, and individual support to Warriors.
-With her many activities and big heart, Ellen sits at the center of the Warrior program.
-She has set up and kept vibrant our global online community (on Classroom), supported Warriors in multiple ways, developed many means for creating communication and community, and offered wellness information and coaching to individual Warriors, and now supports Margaret in her work.
+With her many activities and big heart, Ellen sits at the center of daily operations.
+She has set up and kept vibrant our global online community (on Sutra), supported Warriors in multiple ways, developed many means for creating communication and community, offered wellness information and coaching to individual Warriors, and now supports Margaret in her work.

 Ellen is a holistic health practitioner licensed in massage and craniosacral therapy with training in botanical medicine.
 She is also a certified permaculture designer and an arborist.
 She is passionate about plants, animals, and helping people connect with their true nature and heart’s calling.
 As a student and mentee of Char Sundust, Ellen is dedicated to a spiritual path of sharing indigenous wisdom, ceremony, and the medicine way.
 In her energetic medicine and wellness work, she teaches workshops focused on healing relationships with self and others.
 Her personal practices include the healing power of food, travel, botanical medicine making, and time in nature as a trail runner, rock climber, and bicyclista.
 Ellen aspires to be a small community medicine woman and educator bridging her deep love of earth with the healing of hearts.